mostafa-7ussein/microservices_Academic_system/README.md

 This project implements a microservices architecture with the following components:

-- **Instructor Service** (Port 8080): Handles course creation/deletion requests and publishes events to Kafka
+- **Instructor Service** (Port 8080): Handles course creation/deletion requests, publishes events to Kafka, and can directly delete courses from the database
 - **Student Service** (Port 8081): Consumes events from Kafka and manages course data in PostgreSQL
 - **Kafka**: Message broker for asynchronous communication between services
 - **Zookeeper**: Coordinates and manages Kafka cluster